Juliaj/udacity-data-scientist/starbucks_challenge/README.md

 Three simulated datasets were provided for this challenge.
 These datasets mimics Starbucks' customer behavior using the Starbucks rewards mobile app.

+A detailed write up of the project can be found at [Coffe or no coffe ?](https://github.com/Juliaj/udacity-data-scientist/blob/gh-pages/starbucks-challenge.md).

 ### 2. Project Components<a name="components"></a>

 Project contains following components.